metabase/metabase/docs/questions/query-builder/expressions/cumulative.md

 In the example below, the cumulative sum uses `Created At` date for sort, and `Category` for breakout, so cumulative sum will:

-1. Sort by `Created At`,
+1. Sort by `Created At`.
-2. Break out by `Created At` and `Category`, and compute total sum of sums for each group,
+2. Break out by `Created At` and `Category`, and compute total sum of sums for each group.
 3. For each `Created At` and `Category`, compute the cumulative total sum of sums in the same `Category` using previous `Created At` dates.

 ![Cumulative sum for products over months in QB](../../images/cumulative-metric.png)